KarthikeyaEnge/Learn-web_progs/README.md

 # web_progs
-Web Programs using HTML ,CSS ,JavaScript, Django, python
+Web Programs using  HTML ,CSS , JAVASCRIPT, DJANGO, PYTHON

 ## Here are all the resources.
 I used to learn...
 web Documentation : [Mozilla Web Docs](https://developer.mozilla.org/en-US/)